-Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 6 Community Form: Goal 3.
-Encourage preservation and/or adaptive reuse of historic sites listed on or eligible for the National Register of Historic Places and/or recognized by the Louisville Metro Landmarks Commission or other national, state or local government historic preservation agencies. ✓ No historic assets are evident on the site.
+Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 6 Community Form: Goal 4 3.
+Encourage preservation and/or adaptive reuse of historic sites listed on or eligible for the National Register of Historic Places and/or recognized by the Louisville Metro Landmarks Commission or other national, state or local government historic preservation agencies. √ No historic assets are evident on the site.
 7 Mobility: Goal 1 4.
-Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. √ The proposal is not for higher density or intensity zoning.
+Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. ✓ The proposal is not for higher density or intensity zoning.
+The site is close to commercial development and a workplace form district along Greenbelt Highway.
 8 Mobility: Goal 2 4.
-Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. ✓ Access to the site is via S English Station Road, a primary collector at this location.
-Access to the site does not lead through areas of significantly lower intensity.
+Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. ✓ Access to the site is via Terry Road, a minor arterial at this location.
 9 Mobility: Goal 3 2.
 To improve mobility, and reduce vehicle miles traveled and congestion, encourage a mixture of compatible land uses that are easily accessible by bicycle, car, transit, pedestrians and people with disabilities.
-Housing should be encouraged near employment centers. · The site is easily accessible by car and bicycle.
-Increased density in the area may attract future transit and will increase accessibility by pedestrians and people with disabilities.
+Housing should be encouraged near employment centers. ✓ The site is easily accessible by car, bicycle, transit and pedestrians.
+The development of the site will improve access by people with disabilities.
 10 Mobility: Goal 3 5.
-Evaluate developments for their impact on the transportation network (including the street, pedestrian, transit, freight movement and bike facilities and services) and air quality. ✓ Transportation Planning has approved the proposal.
+Evaluate developments for their impact on the transportation network (including the street, pedestrian, transit, freight movement and bike facilities and services) and air quality. √ Transportation Planning has approved the proposal.
 11 Mobility: Goal 3 6.
 Ensure that those who propose new developments bear or share in rough proportionality the costs of transportation facilities and services made necessary by development. √ Transportation Planning has approved the proposal.
 12 Mobility: Goal 3 9.
-When existing transportation facilities and services are inadequate and public funds are not available to rectify the situation, the developer may be asked to make improvements, roughly proportional to the projected impact of the proposed development, to eliminate present inadequacies if such improvements would be the only means by which the development would be considered appropriate at the proposed location. · · Transportation Planning has approved the proposal.
+When existing transportation facilities and services are inadequate and public funds are not available to rectify the situation, the developer may be asked to make improvements, roughly proportional to the projected impact of the proposed development, to eliminate present inadequacies if such improvements would be the only means by which the development would be considered appropriate at the proposed location. √ Transportation Planning has approved the proposal.